VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 > [Extending and Enhancing the Orders and Registrations Bounded
 > Contexts][j_chapter4].

-The workflow in this bounded context can receive commands as well as subscribe to events.
+The process manager in this bounded context can receive commands as well as subscribe to events.

-> **GaryPersona:** The team initially referred to the workflow class
+> **GaryPersona:** The team initially referred to the process manager class
 > in the **Orders** bounded context as a saga.
 To find out why we
 > decided to change the terminology, see the section [Patterns and
 > Concepts](#patternsandconcepts) later in this chapter.